 - Our neighbour, who the car belonged to./ Our neighbour, to whom the car belonged.

 - The car which the man had parked on a hill.

 - A traffic sign that someone had put on the street.

-When we use a relative pronoun with a preposition, the preposition normally comes at the end of the sentence.
+We can use a relative pronoun with a preposition.
+In informal and spoken English, the preposition normally comes at the end of the sentence.

 - The police did not know who the car belonged to.

-- The police did not know to whom the car belonged.
+- The police did not know to whom the car belongs.